Nadavlistingsync/Datascrapper/README.md

-# LinkedIn Profile Scraper - B2B Lead Generation
+# Data Scraper API - Webhook Service

-A high-quality web scraper that extracts public LinkedIn profile data using search parameters for B2B lead generation.
+A high-quality web scraping API service for B2B lead generation and universal data extraction.
 Built with Next.js, Puppeteer, and deployed on Vercel.
+This is a pure API service designed for webhook integration.

 ## 🚀 Features